-The Ukrainian people are trying to figure out what their country will be.
-Canada’s national hockey team just took home the golden medal.
-We here at Teeth of the Divine are drowning in misery as we can’t figure out what to do with all the fame, wealth and fabulously good looks we all have.
+The World Cup is in full Swing.
+England and Spain are watching from home and Iraq is being a dick again.
+But We here at Teeth of the Divine are drowning in misery as we can’t figure out what to do with all the fame, wealth and fabulously good looks we all have.
 Actually, scrap the first two.
 We truly are drowning as well, but at least we look goddamn beautiful.
 But it’s not money we’re after, no. We’re looking for a few good, literate headbangers to join our ranks to help us with the craploads of music we receive everyday.